-Registration for student's initial term is included in the Enrollment agreement.
-After a student first term, Students must register each term for courses for the next term.
-The dates of open registration are published in the Academic Calendar.
-Registration is completed on Populi.
+Initial registration for each student is included in the Student Enrollment Agreement.
+After completion of the first term, students may register themselves for subsequent terms.
+The dates of open registration are published in the academic calendar and registration is completed in Populi.
 It is recommended that students read the course descriptions in this catalog to ensure that they meet the prerequisites of the next course and carefully plan their schedule.
 Upon registration, students will be assigned a MyECCU log-in and password.
 All payments are due by the deadline published in the academic calendar.